The Cider Camp

 Meander through apple trees to find this picture-perfect retreat, complete with a lovingly restored oak shepherds hut, beautiful bell tent and quirky outdoor kitchen.
 It is the most idyllic escape for couples and families alike.
 Your beloved pooch is warmly welcomed at The Cider Camp, stroll down to the bank of the River Wye and enjoy a picnic by the water.
 Or cook up a family feast in the ‘field kitchen’ and dine alfresco!
 The bell tent pays respect to a traditional style of glamping.
 You can even shower under the stars in the unique open air shower-room… utterly enchanting!

-Enter the shepherd’s hut to be greeted with lovely countryside charm and a thoughtful living space.
-Its clever design utilises the space perfectly, enabling the hut to sleep up to 4 guests.
-There is a cosy, built in double bed, a single bunk bed and another single bed (the two single beds can be made up upon request).
+Enter the shepherd's hut to be greeted with lovely countryside charm and a thoughtful living space.
+Its clever design utilises the space perfectly.
+There is a cosy, built-in double bed, a single bunk bed and another single bed (the two single beds can be made up upon request and are suitable for younger children if they would prefer to sleep in the hut with their parents, rather than in the bell tent).
 There is also a lovely fold away table and warming wood-burner to keep you nice and toasty on those chilly eves.
 Just a few steps away sits the beautiful bell tent with pretty bunting and a colourful rug.
-Accommodating two, it’s the perfect little den for younger guests.
+Accommodating two, it's the perfect little den for younger guests, but also suitable for two adults.
 You will also find a rustic little hut on the site, complete with WC, wash area and open air shower… shower alfresco as stars twinkle above, such a unique experience!

 This hideaway is a dream for outdoor lovers, with so much natural beauty to discover.
 The sheltered ‘field kitchen’ is a wonderful feature, providing a rustic living area and fully equipped kitchen.
 Including a 2 ring gas hob, gas oven, fridge and plenty of utensils to rustle up a holiday feast.
 Dine at the lovely dinner table or on the picnic bench out in the sunshine… bliss!
 Enjoy views of the unspoilt Herefordshire countryside or pop on your walking boots and explore it for yourself.
 Pack up a picnic and head down to the stunning bank of the River Wye, seeing which species of wildlife you can spot along the way!
 You will have private access to an idyllic spot by the river; sit and read a book, light a campfire or simply soak in the tranquillity.
 There is also fishing available at The Cider Camp (at an additional cost).
 Return to your secret retreat and gather round the firepit for some storytelling and marshmallow toasting!
 Here, you will make holiday memories to cherish forever.